 Each standing committee or ad hoc committee in existence after the Annual Meeting of the members shall prepare and present to the Board within thirty days before the Annual Meeting, a comprehensive report of the previous year’s activities, to date, and of the objectives of that committee for the coming year, including any events which the committee recommends to be undertaken by the Association.
 To encompass the full year the final report must be presented within thirty days after the Annual Meeting.

 Each committee Chairperson shall present a year-end report and all records of the committee to the President or persons in the Office of Advancement.

 Article VIII -- Amendments

-Section 1.
-In addition to the method of amending Bylaws as prescribed by the laws of this State, these Bylaws may be amended by the affirmative vote of a majority of the members of the Board at any regular meeting thereof, or by special meeting thereof called for that purpose.
+In addition to the method of amending Bylaws as prescribed by the laws of Rhode Island, these Bylaws may be amended by the affirmative vote of a majority of the Directors of the Board at any regular meeting thereof, or by special meeting thereof called for that purpose.
 The Board may not, however, adopt, amend, or repeal any provision of these Bylaws fixing or changing the number of Directors.

 Article IX -- Right to Vote by Proxy

 Proxies are hereby authorized for election of officers of the Board of Directors.